-Just like anything else in music theory, it is great to know practical tips and tricks that allow you to extract the important bits quickly, so you can make good decisions on the fly, such as when you are performing live or writing music.
+Just like anything else in music theory, it is great to know practical tips and tricks that allow you to extract the important bits quickly, so you can make good decisions on the fly, such as when you’re performing live, or writing music.

-Regarding the harmonic field, there are a few key concepts to memorize and keep in mind that will make you extract the most out of it, instead of just understanding the theory behind it.
+Regarding the harmonic field, there are a few key concepts to memorize.
+Keep in mind that will help you to extract the most out of it, instead of just understanding the theory behind it.

 First, there is a pattern which you’ll be able to identify regardless of the key you’re working with.
-This is definitely the most important aspect to interiorize.
+This is definitely the most important aspect to memorize.

 Here’s what you should start by memorizing: